Who is eligible to own a Maltese registered yacht?

 For permanent registration of the vessel, the following documentation must be filed with the registrar:

 - A copy of the vessel’s tonnage certificate issued under the Authority of the Government of Malta

 The Registrar-General may exempt those vessels which are under construction or being rebuilt from filing the said certificates for a period of one year.
 Upon good reason being shown, such period may be extended for another year.

-The question is – why does a vessel need to be registered for bareboat chartering?
+Why does a vessel need to be registered for bare-boat chartering?

 A charterer may be required to temporarily register the ship in a foreign registry other than the one in which it is currently registered.
 Upon this registration, the vessel shall temporarily fly and operate under the supervision of the foreign registry and the original register (also referred to as the ‘underlying registry’) shall only regain jurisdiction and control over the vessel upon the termination of the bareboat charter registration.
 Notwithstanding this shift in control, the underlying register shall still retain control over matters regarding title over the ship and mortgages.

 Maltese law permits for bareboat chartering registration both into and out of Malta.
 Therefore, it is possible for a foreign vessel to be bareboat charter registered under the Malta flag and also for a Maltese vessel to be bareboat charter registered under a foreign flag.
 What is important is that the Maltese and the foreign register are compatible registers.
 The process for bareboat charter registration in Malta is similar to the normal registration procedure, while fees for registration are the same as those applicable for normal registration.